What is Dry Rot?

 - Our team will remove property fabric including wood and plaster that has been damaged by the effects of dry rot

 - We will then replace the timber and protect the timber to make the structure sound again.

 - The required fungicidal treatment will be done safely to the masonry and timber in the affected area

 - Disturbed fabric to walls and ceilings will be reinstated as detailed in our report.

-Get in touch today for advice if you suspect that there is dry rot growing in your property or to request a dry rot survey.
+Get in touch today for advice if you suspect that there is dry rot growing in your property or to request a survey.

-We have 14 branches in Scotland and the North of England.
+We have 13 branches in Scotland and the North of England.
 Our local Surveyors and teams understand the specific requirements of their area and will work with you to solve your property problem.
-As a leading property repair specialist there isn’t a dry rot problem that we cannot fix!
+As a leading property repair specialist there isn’t a timber problem that we cannot fix!